Alan-Cattelliot/12215_ALIVE/README.md

 ![Github](/images/image021.png)

 * __Method 4__
   * makes a link to other standards - ISO,ASTM -, which are specifically applicable to material testing.
-Habilitated test centers operate under ISO9001 rules are thrusted sources.
+Habilitated test centers operate under ISO9001 rules are trusted sources.
 Local university laboratories or independent test centers may also produce quality results, depending on their experience in the industry field.

 __Method 4 will be available with usage restrictions to be acknowledged by the users.__

 * __Method 5__
   * is used for a pair of decades in boat industry.
 Most naval engineering cabinets master FE analysis.
 From their theorical knowledge and practical experience of the manufacturing, they are capable of producing the more realistic results.
-The unification of their own method, together with the FE implementation in the standard, pose, in the end, un-solved questions to users.
+However, the unification of each of their own methods, together with the FE implementation in the standard, poses, in the end, un-solved questions of interpretation to users, that should be kept out of the standard, and solved specifically apart.

 ![Github](/images/image040.png)

-> An attempt to propose solutions is under currently under validation study, through collaboration in the study of composite panels with the EF method.
+> A solution is currently under validation study, through collaboration in the study of curved composite panels with the EF method plugged into __"The App"__.

 __A practical implementation of the method 5 is scenarized to be put in the App in January, 2022__.